 Natural language endpoint: ask "When is the best time to launch my product?" and get a chart-verified answer.

-Swiss Ephemeris Precision
+XALEN Ephemeris Precision

 Astronomical-grade planetary calculations.
 Not a lookup table — real ephemeris math for every request.